ankane/dbx/README.md

 ## Reference

-To close a connection, use: [github]
+To close a connection, use:

 ```r
 dbxDisconnect(db)